 - 86 These customizations are based on the eight context drivers identified by ebXML (see below).
-Any given - 87 schema component always occupies a location in this eight-space, even if not a single one has been identified - 88 (that is, if a given context driver has not been narrowed, it means that it is true for all its possible contextual - 89 values).
-For instance, UBL has an Address type that may have to be modified if the Geopolitical region in - 90 which it will be used is Thailand.
-But as long as this narrowing down of the Geopolitical context has not been - 91 done, the Address type applies to all possible values of if, thus occupying the "any" position in this particular - 92 axis of the eight-space. - 93 In order for interoperability and validation to be achieved, care must be taken to adhere to strict guidelines when - 94 customizing UBL schemas.
-Although the UBL TC intends to produce a customization mechanism that can be - applied as an automatic process in the future, this phase (known as Phase II, and predicted in the UBL TC's - 96 charter) has not been reached.
-Instead, Phase I, the current phase, offers the guidelines included in this - 97 document. - 98 In what follows in this document, "Customization" always means "context motivated customization", or - 99 "contextualization".
+Any - 87 given schema component always occupies a location in this eight-space, even if not a single one has - 88 been identified (that is, if a given context driver has not been narrowed, it means that it is true for all its - 89 possible contextual values).
+For instance, UBL has an Address type that may have to be modified if the - 90 Geopolitical region in which it will be used is Thailand.
+But as long as this narrowing down of the - 91 Geopolitical context has not been done, the Address type applies to all possible values of if, thus - 92 occupying the "any" position in this particular axis of the eight-space. - 93 In order for interoperability and validation to be achieved, care must be taken to adhere to strict - 94 guidelines when customizing UBL schemas.
+Although the UBL TC intends to produce a customization - 95 mechanism that can be applied as an automatic process in the future, this phase (known as Phase II, and - 96 predicted in the UBL TC's charter) has not been reached.
+Instead, Phase I, the current phase, offers the - 97 guidelines included in this document. - 98 In what follows in this document, "Customization" always means "context motivated customization", or - 99 "contextualization".

-1.1.
-Goals of this document 100
+100 1.1.
+Goals of this document

-- This document aims to describe the procedure for customizing UBL schemas, with three distinct goals.
-101 - 102 1.
-The first goal is to ensure that UBL users can extend UBL schemas in a manner that: - 103 • allows for their particular needs, - can be exchanged with trading partners whose requirements for data content are different but related, 104 105 and - 106 • is UBL compatible. - 107 2.
+- 101 This document aims to describe the procedure for customizing UBL schemas, with three distinct goals. - 102 1.
+The first goal is to ensure that UBL users can extend UBL schemas in a manner that: - allows for their particular needs, - can be exchanged with trading partners whose requirements for data content are different but related, and - is UBL compatible. - 2.
 The second goal is to provide some canonical escape mechanisms for those whose needs extend beyond what the compatibility guidelines can offer.
-Although the product of these escape mechanisms cannot claim UBL 108 109 compatibility, at least it can offer a clear description of its relashionship to UBL, a claim that cannot be made 110 by other ad hoc methods. - 111 3.
-The third goal is to gather use case data for the future UBL context extension methodology, the automatic mechanism for creating customized UBL schemas, scheduled for Phase II.
-To achieve this goal users are 112 strongly encouraged to provide feedback.
-113
+Although the product of these escape - mechanisms cannot claim UBL compatibility, at least it can offer a clear description of its - relashionship to UBL, a claim that cannot be made by other ad hoc methods. - 111 3.
+The third goal is to gather use case data for the future UBL context extension methodology, the - automatic mechanism for creating customized UBL schemas, scheduled for Phase II.
+To achieve this - goal users are strongly encouraged to provide feedback. - The current version of this document provides general guidelines for the customization of UBL - schemas.
+As implementation feedback is received and use cases become clearer, future versions of - this document will include more specific customization guidance.